L.A. in a Minute

 L.A. in a Minute is a show created by Evan Lovett, dedicated to presenting the history and culture of Los Angeles in snackable format.
 It was established on January 3, 2022, and focuses on the evolution of Los Angeles' neighborhoods, infrastructure, culture, and cuisine, framing their historical impact in modern context.
+The project later expanded into a podcast, which the Los Angeles Daily News described in 2024 as “the best L.A. podcast.”

 Overview

 L.A. in a Minute was established on January 3, 2022, by Evan Lovett, who is also the host of the podcast In a Minute with Evan Lovett.
-Lovett was born in Sepulveda.
-He attended James Monroe High School in North Hills and UCLA where he was the sports editor for the Daily Bruin and worked as a staff writer for the LA Times.
-L.A. in a Minute was honored by the L.A.
-City Council in 2024.
+L.A. in a Minute was honored by the Los Angeles City Council in 2024.

-The show focuses on and explores the history and culture of Los Angeles, creating well-researched, entertaining videos about the evolution of L.A.'s neighborhoods, infrastructure, cultures, people, and cuisine.
+The show focuses on the history and culture of Los Angeles, exploring the evolution of its neighborhoods, infrastructure, cultures, people, and cuisine.